OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:10

-So the service was prepared, and the priests stood at their positions,
+Thus the service was arranged, and the priests stood at their positions,
 and the Levites by their divisions according to the king’s command.

 ## 2 Chronicles 35:11

-They slaughtered the Passover animals, and while the priests sprinkled the blood received from their hand,
+They sacrificed the Passover animals, and while the priests sprinkled the blood they received,
 the Levites skinned the animals.

 ## 2 Chronicles 35:12